Master of Arts in Homeland Security & Emergency Management

 Accelerated Online Format

-This online homeland security graduate degree examines these topics through the lens of the Cornelian educational experience with modern Catholic social justice and civil liberties, advocating for the dignity of each human being, the pursuit of the common good, the protection of the poor and the marginalized, and care for God’s creation.
+This online homeland security & emergency management graduate degree examines these topics through the lens of the Cornelian educational experience with modern Catholic social justice and civil liberties, advocating for the dignity of each human being, the pursuit of the common good, the protection of the poor and the marginalized, and care for God’s creation.